Parameters

-Templates can contain parameters, which allow prompting the user for additional information when creating workspaces in both the UI and CLI.
+A template can prompt the user for additional information when creating workspaces with parameters.

 data "coder_parameter" "docker_host" {